bgplab/isis/docs/basic/4-metric.md

 Did you notice the *Extended Reachability* and *Extended IP Reachability* headings in the LSP printouts?
 Here's the full story:

-* Original IS-IS specifications had 6-bit metrics (1-63), and the end-to-end cost (*path cost*) could not exceed 1023[^SPF].
+* Original IS-IS specifications had 6-bit interface metrics (0-63)[^ZLB], and the end-to-end path cost could not exceed 1023[^SPF].
 Today, we call those metrics **narrow** metrics.
 * When large ISPs started using IS-IS, they quickly discovered that those limits were ridiculous.
-[RFC 3784](https://www.rfc-editor.org/rfc/rfc3784) defined 24-bit metrics (we call them **wide** metrics).
-That's what most deployments use today.
+[RFC 3784](https://www.rfc-editor.org/rfc/rfc3784) defined 24-bit metrics (we call them **wide** metrics), which is what most deployments use today.
 * All existing IS-IS networks that wanted to use the *wide* metrics had to transition from *narrow* to *wide* metrics, usually while keeping the network operational.
-The solution was to advertise both sets of metrics until all network devices understand *wide* metrics.
+The solution was to advertise both sets of metrics (that have to match) until all network devices advertise *wide* metrics.
 Some vendors call that approach *transition* metrics.

+[^ZLB]: While you can set the metric to zero on the loopback interface, the metric has to be a positive number on a transit link, or the SPF algorithm could end in an infinite loop.

-[^SPF]: Someone had a great idea that you could optimize the SPF algorithm if the metric is small enough to be used as an index of a reasonably sized table.
+[^SPF]: The DEC engineers working on IS-IS had a great idea that you could optimize the SPF algorithm if the metric is small enough to be used as an index of a reasonably sized table.

-!!! tip
-    I haven't seen an IS-IS implementation that doesn't understand the *narrow* metrics, and all recent implementations support *wide* metrics (they've been around for 20 years).
-Sadly, many devices use *narrow* metrics as the default; you should immediately change that to *wide*.
+Transitioning from narrow to wide metrics is somewhat convoluted:

+* You must configure all devices to advertise narrow and wide metrics (change the metric style from *narrow* to *transitional*).
+* Once all devices advertise wide metrics, you can configure them to use them (this step might be optional in the IS-IS implementation you're using).
+* Finally, you can stop advertising the *narrow* metrics (change the metric style from *transitional* to *wide*).
+* You can start using large metric values only after your devices use only *wide* metrics.

+As you can see, starting your IS-IS deployment with *wide* metrics is much better, especially if you want to use modern IS-IS features like SR-MPLS that work only with *wide* metrics.

 !!! warning
     You'll get weird results if some devices in your network support only *narrow* metrics while others advertise only *wide* metrics.
 If you have devices that do not understand the *wide* metrics, keep using the *narrow* metrics; otherwise, ensure all devices use only *wide* metrics.

-Let's try to reproduce the world we lived in around the turn of the millennium.
-FRRouting has a **metric-style** router configuration command.
-Let's set it to **narrow** on R1 and see what happens to the R1 LSP:
+I haven't seen an IS-IS implementation that doesn't understand the *narrow* metrics, and all recent implementations support *wide* metrics (they've been around for 20 years)[^SDH].
+Sadly, many devices still use *narrow* metrics as the default, so let's reproduce that ancient world in a modern implementation (FRRouting).
+We'll use the **metric-style** router configuration command, set it to **narrow** on R1, and see what happens to the R1 LSP.

+[^SDH]: SDH equipment using CLNP for network management might be an exception.

+R1 LSP using narrow metrics
+{ .code-caption }
 ```
 r1# show isis database detail r1.00-00
 Area Gandalf: